pinsonc/vanderbilt-sealab-tottag-guide/README.md

 JLinkExe -Device NRF52840_XXAA -if SWD -speed 4000 -RTTTelnetPort 9201 -SelectEmuBySN XXXXXXXXX
 ```
 Yeah it's just missing a space.
 But it will crash if you don't add it back in.

+The `XXXXXXXXX` should be replaced with the numbers labeled `S/N` on the J-Link Debugger boxes.

 ### Export Fix!